bluenote-1577/skani/README.md

 #all-to-all, 20 threads
 skani dist -q query1.fa query2.fa -r ref1.fa ref2.fa -t 20

+#query each record in a multi-fasta (--qi for query, --ri for reference)
+skani dist --qi -q query1.fa -r ref1.fa
 ```

 `dist` computes ANI/AAI between all queries and all references.
 If aligned fraction for the two genomes (see Outputs) is